LabKey/gradlePlugin/README.md

 ### version ???
 *Release*: ???
-(Earliest compatible LabKey verison: ???)
+(Earliest compatible LabKey version: 19.3)

 * Update reallyClean to depend on cleanSchemasCompile and thus remove the classes generated from xsd files
 * Remove the schemas jar, incorporating the schema classes into the "main" (implementation) jar.